awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

   }
   ```

-  For more information, see [Amazon CloudWatch permissions reference](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/permissions-reference-cw.html) in the *IAM User Guide*\.
+  For more information, see [Amazon CloudWatch permissions reference](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/permissions-reference-cw.html) in the *Amazon CloudWatch User Guide*\.
 + <a name="connector-component-legacy-subscription-router-dependency"></a>To receive output data from this component, you must merge the following configuration update for the [legacy subscription router component](legacy-subscription-router-component.md) when you deploy this component\.
 The legacy subscription router component \(`aws.greengrass.LegacySubscriptionRouter`\) is a dependency of this component\.
 This configuration specifies the topic where this component publishes responses\.<a name="connector-component-legacy-subscription-router-dependency-replace"></a>
   + Replace *region* with the AWS Region that you use\.
   + Replace *version* with the version of the Lambda function that this component runs\.
 To find the Lambda function version, you must view the recipe for the version of this component that you want to deploy\.
 Open this component's details page in the [AWS IoT Greengrass console](https://console.aws.amazon.com/greengrass), and look for the **Lambda function** key\-value pair\.
 This key\-value pair contains the name and version of the Lambda function\.